hackforla/CivicTechJobs/CONTRIBUTING.md

 ## Contributing to our project

-You can contribute to this project as a team member or as a freelancer.  (team member only) and (freelancer only) are used to distinguish instructions specific to one or the other.
+Note: (team member only) and (freelancer only) are used to distinguish instructions specific to one or the other.

 ### Creating Issues